igankevich/mesonic/README.md

-# Mesonic&mdash;A Vim plugin for Meson build system
+# Mesonic: A Vim plugin for Meson build system

 Mesonic is a plugin that uses Vim compiler infrastructure to integrate Meson build system into an editor with special handling of out-of-source builds.
 It